metethedesigner/react-eteration-project/README.md

 2. React-Router: For Routing
 3. Redux Saga: For State Management
 5. Axios: For Api Requests
+6. Material-UI: For ready-made components and design processes
 7. React-Spinners: For loading operations
 8. React-Toasitfy: For notifications
 9. TailwindCSS: For Everything Related to Design